masher92/GEOG_5790/Assignment2/ReadMe.md

 Filepaths must also be provided for saving the outputs of the tool, which include:
 * A dataframe containing the identified sampling locations.
   * The user can choose for this dataframe to be sorted to represent the order in which the sample points should be visited so that the distance travelled between points is minimised.
 * An HTML webpage containing an interactive map displaying the locations of the sample points inside the area of interest.
+Clicking each point generates a pop-up specifying its location.

 The sampling constraints may also be edited, including:
 * The number of samples to make.